 At this point, you have a comprehensive list of elements that you should either be adding or removing from your eCommerce site.
 It is important to note that this list is subjective and may not guarantee a conversion improvement.
 Keeping this in mind, the next step is to perform a sequential conversion testing experiment using the following metrics:

 • Sort the various elements that you want to add/remove based on how they are related to one another.
-For instance, in the table above, ‘products from same manufacturer’ and ‘similar products’ both pertain to product listings and therefore may be listed next to one another.
+For instance, in the table above, ‘products from the same manufacturer’ and ‘similar products’ both pertain to product listings and therefore may be listed next to one another.
 On the other hand, ‘Image zoom’ and ‘Share on Social Media’ are not related and do not have to be next to each other.
-The reason we do this is because there are instances where one element will only be effective if the other element exists.
+The reason we do this is that there are instances where one element will only be effective if the other element exists.
 Because of this, it is important to test these changes together.

 • Measure the base conversion rate – that is the average conversion against which the new implementations shall be measured.